-- 1.1 SUMMARY - A. Topographical survey of the PRB construction area shall be conducted after excavation of the three test pits (see Section 02 3000, Subsurface Investigations).
+- A. Topographical survey of the PRB construction area shall be conducted after excavation of the three test pits (see Section 02 3000, Subsurface Investigations).
 Results will be reported in the excavation plan. - B. Civil survey of all soil sample locations shall be conducted.
 Results will be submitted for inclusion in the ERSS GIS database. - C. Civil survey of the completed PRB components shall be conducted.
-Results will be submitted to support final as-built drawings.
+Results will be submitted to support final as-built drawings. - D. Topographical survey of the former settling pond area shall be conducted so that a BMP plan for storm water exclusion following soil excavation and surge bed grouting can be developed by the contractor.

-- A. Section 02 3000, Subsurface Investigations - B. Section 33 2413, Groundwater Monitoring Wells - C. QMP, Quality Management Plan for the Environmental Programs Directorate - D. QP-5.16, Access to Digital GIS Resources by Non-Project Personnel - E. SOP-03.11, Coordinating and Evaluating Geodetic Surveys - F. ENV-WQH-SOP-068, Global Positioning System (GPS) Data Preparation and Collection - PART 2 PRODUCTS (NOT USED) - PART 3 EXECUTION - 3.1 SITE TOPOGRAPHICAL SURVEY OF THE PRB CONSTRUCTION AREA - A. A site topographical horizontal and elevation survey of the PRB construction area (approximate area 2500 ft) shall be conducted using either GPS or traditional rod and level technique.
-Traditional rod and level techniques may be required due to the inaccessibility of GPS satellites in Cañon de Valle. - B. Existing monitoring wells 16-02658 and CdV-16-1(i) can be used as benchmarks for the survey. - C. Data shall be of adequate accuracy for results to be used to develop a 1 foot contour AutoCAD map of the construction area.
+- A. Section 02 3000, Subsurface Investigations - B. Section 33 2413, Groundwater Monitoring Wells - C. ENV-QMP, Quality Management Plan for the Environmental Stewardship Division - D. QP-5.16, Access to Digital GIS Resources by Non-Project Personnel - E. SOP-03.11, Coordinating and Evaluating Geodetic Surveys - F. ENV-WQH-SOP-068, Global Positioning System (GPS) Data Preparation and Collection

+- 3.1 SITE TOPOGRAPHICAL SURVEY OF THE PRB CONSTRUCTION AREA - A. A site topographical horizontal and elevation survey of the PRB construction area (approximate area 2500 ft2) shall be conducted using either GPS or traditional rod and level technique.
+Traditional rod and level techniques may be required due to the inaccessibility of GPS satellites in Cañon de Valle. - B. Existing monitoring wells 16-02658 and CdV-16-1(i) can be used as benchmarks for the survey.

+C. Data shall be of adequate accuracy for results to be used to develop a 1 foot contour AutoCAD map of the construction area.